Introduction:

 Circuit 3: Green

-0: Air compressor suction connection
+0: Air compressor inlet connection

 1: Air supply (inlet) to a component